Maximum number of points on intersection of a cubic surface and a non-degenerate Hermitian surface

 \begin{proposition} Let $\ell$ be a line in $\PP^3(\Fqt)$ and $\mathcal{B}(\ell)$ be the book of planes around $\ell$. \begin{enumerate} \item[(a)] \cite[Lemma 5.2.3]{C} If $\ell$ is a generator, then every plane in $\mathcal{B}(\ell)$ is tangent to $V_2$ at some point of $\ell$. \item[(b)] \cite[Lemma 5.2.6]{C} If $\ell$ is a tangent line, then exactly one plane in $\mathcal{B}(\ell)$ is tangent to $V_2$ at the point where $\ell$ meets $V_2$. \item[(c)] \cite[Lemma 5.2.5]{C} If $\ell$ is a secant line, intersecting $V_2$ at $q+1$ points $P_0, \dots, P_q$, then out of the $q^2 + 1$ planes in $\mathcal{B}(\ell)$, exactly $q+1$ are tangent to $V_2$ at some point distinct from $P_0, \dots, P_q$. \end{enumerate} \end{proposition}

 \begin{corollary} Let $\Pi_1$ and $\Pi_2$ be two planes in $\PP^3 (\Fqt)$ meeting at a line $\ell$.
-Then \begin{itemize} \item[(a)] If $\Pi_1, \Pi_2$ are both tangent to $V_2$, then $\ell$ is either a generator or a secant line. \item[(b)] If $\Pi_1$ is a tangent plane but $\Pi_2$ is not, then $\ell$ is either a secant or a tangent line. \item[(c)] If $\Pi_1, \Pi_2$ are planes that are not tangent to $V_2$, then $\ell$ is either a secant or a tangent line. \end{itemize} \end{corollary}
+Then \begin{itemize} \item[(a)] If $\Pi_1, \Pi_2$ are both tangent to $V_2$, then $\ell$ is either a generator or a secant line. \item[(b)] If one of $\Pi_1, \Pi_2$ is not a tangent plane, then $\ell$ is either a secant or a tangent line. \end{itemize} \end{corollary}

-\begin{proof} Part (a) follows trivially by noticing that the book of a tangent line contains exactly one tangent plane (see Prop. \ref{descbook} (b)), while part (b) and (c) are easy consequences of the fact that all the planes in the book of a generator are tangent planes (see Prop. \ref{descbook} (a)). \end{proof}
+\begin{proof} Part (a) follows trivially by noticing that the book of a tangent line contains exactly one tangent plane (see Prop. \ref{descbook} (b)), while part (b) is an easy consequence of the fact that all the planes in the book of a generator are tangent planes (see Prop. \ref{descbook} (a)). \end{proof}

 Based on the above combinatorial structure, S{\o}rensen considered \cite{SoT} the following arrangement of planes that attains the conjectured upper bound.
 We include a proof for the convenience of the reader.